-- Defines strategic direction for transcript and transfer credit evaluation and review for transfer students, in conjunction with the Division of Enrollment Management and the undergraduate schools at Rutgers-New Brunswick.
+- Advances strategic direction and planning for transfer student credit evaluation, advocacy, and disaggregates emerging trend data, in conjunction with the Division of Enrollment Management and the undergraduate schools at Rutgers-New Brunswick.

-- Leads centralized Non-Traditional (NTS) campus policy coordination, outreach and student success initiatives within service and matriculating units at Rutgers-New Brunswick to improve degree completion goals.
+- Defines centralized Non-Traditional (NTS) and adult learner standards of practice, policy coordination, outreach, and student success initiatives within service and matriculating units, leading data analysis and synthesis to improve degree completion goals.

-- Informs best practices and explore new academic opportunities for non-traditional and adult learners.
+- Informs best practices and explore new academic opportunities for transfer, non-traditional and adult learners.

-- Responds to the needs of busy adults with jobs, families, and other personal responsibilities that may conflict with traditional college experiences.
+- Responds to the needs of working parents, adults with jobs and other personal responsibilities that may conflict with traditional college experiences.

-- Provides nontraditional students direct access to the rich academic resources of Rutgers.
+- Connects transfer and non-traditional students to direct access to the rich academic and student support resources of Rutgers.

-- Fosters a learning environment to promote excellence in undergraduate education for all nontraditional students.
+- Fosters a learning environment to promote excellence in undergraduate education for all transfer and non-traditional students.